AdobeDocs/experience-manager-65.pt-BR/help/communities/sideloading.md

 ---
-title: Sideload de Componente
+title: Sideload do componente
 seo-title: Component Sideloading
-description: O sideload do componente Comunidades é útil quando uma página da Web é projetada como um aplicativo de página simples que altera dinamicamente o que é exibido, dependendo do que é selecionado pelo visitante do site
+description: O sideload do componente Communities é útil quando uma página da Web é projetada como um aplicativo simples de página única que altera dinamicamente o que é exibido, dependendo do que é selecionado pelo visitante do site
 seo-description: Communities component sideloading is useful when a web page is designed as a simple, single page app that dynamically alters what is displayed depending on what is selected by the site visitor
 uuid: 8c9a5fde-26a3-4610-bc14-f8b665059015
 contentOwner: msm-service